aidanwhiteley/books-web/README.md

 If you haven't logged on to the application yet, here's a screen grab for what is looked like (from a while back - it is still actively being developed)
 ![Screen shot](https://github.com/aidanwhiteley/books-web/blob/master/app/images/cloudy-book-club-screen-grab.jpg "Book review")

+## Acknowledgements
+The UI for this application is based on the free "Paper Dashboard" admin web site template from Creative Tim - available at https://www.creative-tim.com/product/paper-dashboard-angular and released under the MIT license.